OfficeDev/office-js-docs-pr/docs/reference/objectmodel/preview-requirement-set/office.context.md

 > [!NOTE]
 > This member is only supported in Outlook on Windows.

-Using Office theme colors let's you coordinate the color scheme of your add-in with the current Office theme selected by the user with **File > Office Account > Office Theme UI**, which is applied across all Office host applications.
+Using Office theme colors lets you coordinate the color scheme of your add-in with the current Office theme selected by the user with **File > Office Account > Office Theme UI**, which is applied across all Office host applications.
 Using Office theme colors is appropriate for mail and task pane add-ins.

 ##### Type